Have an account? Please log in.

 Right now, the most controversial procedure is the hydraulic fracturing, or fracking, of hydrocarbon-bearing shale.
 This process involves pumping a mix of water, chemicals and other materials into shale rock formations that contain oil or natural gas.
 This fractures the rock and releases the oil and gas.
 Some environmentalists are worried that fracking chemicals will leak into drinking-water supplies.

-But governments have to weigh environmental opposition against the vast increase in jobs and tax collections that shale development will bring.
+But governments have to weigh environmental opposition against the vast increase in jobs and tax collections that shale development brings.

 All of our articles are available for republishing as long as you provide a link back to the original article.